 But it could be even worse than that.
 If the IRS decides the day you opened your Home Storage IRA was the date of the initial “distribution”, you could be on the hook for additional interest and penalties on back taxes owed from the time of the distribution.

 That’s great if you have decades of financial experience and want to have total independence in how your funds are managed.
-But if you’re like most savers, navigating the administrative upkeep of your IRA on your own is a treacherous task.
+But if you’re like most savers, navigating the administrative upkeep of your precious metals IRA on your own is a treacherous task.

 In comparison to a depository with state-of-the-art security systems, how safe will your metals be in a home safe or at a local security deposit box?